SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 Availability Zones are not necessarily used by every deployer of a cloud.
 The SCS does not want do make it necessary to have AZs for a compatible deployment.
 But we want to encourage deployer who use multiple AZs to read the following:

 While there can be multiple Compute AZs, there can also be multiple Storage AZs for Volumes.
-And it might be not quite confusing for users, which volumes can be used in which AZs.
+And it might be quite confusing for users, which volumes can be used in which AZs.
 To make it even further complicated, there are backends like ceph, which can provide volumes for multiple compute AZs just with some Nova configuration.
 Therefore we would encourage to use either the property of volume types OR the description of the volume types to describe, in which AZs the volumes based on this type can be used.

 A description for a ceph volume type might look like this: